GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 ### Device Configuration

 Once set up, you can click on the VegeHub integration in ```Settings->Devices and Services```.
 Here you can click "Configure" next to your VegeHub's listing in "Integration entries", where you will be able to set the sensor data type for any sensor channels on your VegeHub, and also change the "Default actuator duration", which is the maximum amount of time that a command from Home Assistant will maintain control of a relay before releasing control back to the VegeHub's internal schedule.
+It defaults to 5 minutes (300 seconds).

+The options for sensor data types are:

+- Raw Voltage (Default) - Display and store the sensor value as the raw voltage measured by the VegeHub on this channel.
+- VH400 - This sensor channel is connected to a [VH400](https://www.vegetronix.com/Products/VH400/) soil moisture sensor.
+Data will be converted from raw voltage into soil moisture percentage before displaying or storing it in Home Assistant.
+- THERM200 - This sensor channel is connected to a [THERM200](https://www.vegetronix.com/Products/THERM200/) soil temperature sensor.
+Data will be converted from raw voltage into temperature before displaying or storing it in Home Assistant.

 ### Device Settings